 Flights from Lima take about an hour; as planes descend into Alfredo Rodriguez Ballon International Airport, passengers will be treated to views of both Ampato the 6000+ meter peak (the highest mountain in the area) and El Misti.

 The actual city is quite sprawling; from the outskirts one will see nothing but miles and miles of brown mud-brick homes.
 This is high desert and aside from the water used from the Chili River to irrigate local terraced fields, the surrounding parts of town are visually bone dry.

 Central Arequipa is definitely a walking town – most of the primary attractions, museums, cathedrals, restaurants & travel agencies are located within several blocks of the main square, Plaza de Armas.

-While in Arequipa be sure to try some authentic Peruvian food such as the Ceviche (raw fish soaked in lemon juice), the Adobo stew, the somewhat spicy Recoto Relleno (Chile Peppers with meat and potatoes) the Cuy (roasted Guinea pig), Pisco Sour (Peru’s alcoholic National drink), and the Chica – a purple somewhat sweet drink made out of corn juice.
-Arequipa also has very good “cheese” ice cream which you can typically buy from street vendors.
+While in Arequipa be sure to try some authentic Peruvian food such as ceviche (raw fish soaked in lemon juice), adobo stew, the somewhat spicy recoto relleno (chili peppers with meat and potatoes), cuy (roasted guinea pig), Pisco Sour (Peru’s alcoholic national drink) and chicha morada – a purple somewhat sweet drink made out of corn juice.
+Arequipa also has very good “cheese” ice cream which is often sold from street vendors.

-Must sees include the Santa Catalina Monastery, the Santuarios Andinos museum where the mummy Juanita is housed and the world’s deepest canyons Colca and Cotahuasi.
+Must sees in town include: Santa Catalina Monastery, Santuarios Andinos Museum housing the mummy Juanita and several hours outside of the city, the world’s deepest canyons Colca and Cotahuasi.
 We have visited Arequipa several times and always leave craving more time in this wonderful city.

 Read on for more information about what there is to do and see in and around Arequipa!